 The B2C buying cycle has certainly been disrupted by the advent of digital practices.
 Customers now expect convenience across the entire sales funnel and require fast loading and intuitive online experiences to purchase products.
 More than three quarters of B2C marketers believe they lead the way when it comes to digital commerce so it is important to make online shopping easy for everyone.
 Traditional businesses need an online presence now and keeping pace with advances with other processes such as SEO will ensure they maximise their visibility.

 Marketing was once the realm of static billboards and offline ads but the digital age has brought a near limitless array of channels and tools to take advantage.
 A modern marketer must be well versed in organic and paid social media, email marketing, programmatic advertising, website testing and more.
 Social is one of the four megatrends and has had perhaps the biggest impact on marketing during the last decade.
 Enterprises are now required to manage social platforms on Facebook and Twitter to engage with customers and this requires the use of regular written and video content to broaden exposure and reach.
-Traditional marketing still has its place when linked effectively with digital practices but the latter is the focus for organisations targeting digital transformation.
+Consulting firms such as Cavendish Wood can help formulate the proper initiatives these companies can take.
+Yes, traditional marketing still has its place when linked effectively with digital practices, but the latter is the focus for organisations targeting digital transformation.

 Digital has driven more insightful and relevant decision making following the recent rise of big data and analytics.
 Enterprises are now not only collecting, storing and managing their data effectively but are now using open source software frameworks such as Hadoop to analyse and make sense of it to inform critical decisions.
 One often cited drawback of digital is data security and the threat of attacks and hacks remains one of the biggest challenges for organisations today.
 Those that favour more traditional offline methods have an advantage here but they are forgoing the huge increase in computing processing power that could help to drive competitive advantage.